Showing posts with label lines. Show all posts

 College Art

-Munch takes the viewer into depths of emotion.
-The viewer can see the pain and anguish through the horror in his face, the shape of the head, and the placement of the hands-on the face.
+Munch takes the viewer into the depths of emotion.
+The viewer can see the pain and anguish through the horror in his face, the shape of his head, and the placement of his hands on his face.

-Munch used closed-form and gives the viewer the feeling that the figure doesn't want any connections with the outside world.
+Munch used closed forms, giving the viewer the feeling that the figure doesn't want any connection to the outside world.

-In the content of the isolated central figure that viewers may see themselves alone, in-depth, the emotional grief, the loneliness, the fear, love, sensual passion, jealousy or death.
+In the content of the isolated central figure, viewers may see themselves alone, in-depth, experiencing emotional grief, loneliness, fear, love, sensual passion, jealousy, or death.

 Despair, carried by continuous linear rhythms reverberates thought the picture.